Donald Trump wants the high court in New York to interfere in the fight over the gag order in the hush money charges

 “The attempt to imprison the 45th President of the United States and the front-runner for the 2024 presidential election for exercising his First Amendment rights is reminiscent of dictatorial tactics commonly seen in Third World countries.
 It is a clear display of the authoritarian nature of Crooked Joe Biden and his cohorts,” Cheung asserted.

-Read More: Is It Illegal to Collect Rainwater in California?
+Read More: Is It Illegal to Flip Off a Cop in Washington?
 Here's What the Law Says

 The Appellate Division of the state’s trial court, a five-judge panel, declared on Tuesday that Merchan had made the correct decision.
 They found that Trump’s public statements were a substantial danger to the credibility of witnesses and potential witnesses in the case.